-The Czech Radio Symphony Orchestra was established in 1926 and its history dates back to virtually the beginning of Czech Radio's broadcasts.
+The Prague Radio Symphony Orchestra was established in 1926 and its history dates back to virtually the beginning of Czech Radio's broadcasts.

-Ervín Schulhoff, with the soloist Jan Simon and conducted by Vladimír Válek, won a world music critics award in January 1996 at the MIDEM Classic in Cannes (the Cannes Classical Award).
+A recording of Ervín Schulhoff, with the soloist Jan Simon and conducted by Vladimír Válek, won a world music critics award in January 1996 at the MIDEM Classic in Cannes (the Cannes Classical Award).